4 Things You Didn’t Know About Buying Wholesale Granite Countertops In Denver

-There are a lot of preconceived notions about buying granite, and most of those notions have to do with cost, and process.
-The popularity of granite soured quickly from the 90’s.
-Before that, granite much much too expensive for the average household.
-It was a skilled labor job, a craftsman type job, and granite mining was even considered a dangerous profession.
+There are a lot of preconceived notions about buying granite, and most of those notions have to do with cost and process.
+The popularity of granite soared quickly from the 90’s.
+Before that, granite was much too expensive for the average household.
+It was a skilled labor and craftsman type job, and granite mining was even considered a dangerous profession.
 Now, with the popularity rising, better technology, and improved purchasing methods- buying granite has become a much easier and affordable process than ever before.
 And wholesale granite has become the ultimate way of achieving quality and affordability.

 You also might be interested in: 4 Common Mistakes Homeowners Make When Choosing Granite Countertops In Denver

 1. We give you upfront pricing for each slab, as well as an estimate for your entire project.

 Not every granite retailer is willing to give the pricing for their slabs so easily.
 Often you’ll notice that what they will offer is a general pricing, or levels.
 They will tell you an estimated price for the granite, and even then it is not guaranteed.

 Another common thing you’ll see when granite shopping at non-wholesalers, is that getting an estimate is hardly accurate.
 It will often neglect the inclusion of fees or other costs such as fabrication and installation.
 Then, of course, you usually need to go through an entire sale pitch just to get the information you’re looking for to make a decision.

 At Granite Liquidators, we show our inventory online with the exact pricing on the slab.
 When you call or visit us, we can give you the cost of any of the slabs as well as a free, no hassle estimate on what it would cost to fulfill the needs of your project, including an estimate on fabrication and installation based on our fabricator referral network.

 2. You view full slabs, not just samples.

 At big box stores, what you see is not what you get.